livewire/docs/source/docs/troubleshooting.blade.md

 The most common issues encountered by Livewire users has to do with Livewire's DOM diffing/patching system.
 This is the system that selectively updates elements that been changed, added, or removed after every component update.

-For the most part, this system is reliable, but there are certain cases where it is hard for it to keep track of things.
-When this happens, weird things happen to the component in the Browser.
+For the most part, this system is reliable, but there are certain cases where Livewire is unable to properly track changes.
+When this happens, hopefully, a helpful error will be thrown and you can debug with the following guide.

-### Symptoms;
+### Symptoms:
 * An input element looses focus
+* An element or group of elements dissapears suddenly
+* A previously interactive element stops responding to user input
 * A loading indicator mis-fires
-* A previously interactive element becomes stale
-* Transitions aren't applied to appropriate elements

 ### Cures:
 * Add `wire:key` to elements inside loops: